ldruizsan/Portfolio/README.md

 Photo by <a href="https://unsplash.com/@snowjam?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">John McArthur</a> on <a href="https://unsplash.com/s/photos/air-travel?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

-- This is a dashboard developed to visualize sentiment analysis of tweets about 6 airlines
+- This is a dashboard developed to visualize sentiment analysis of tweets about 6 airlines and deployed to Heroku
 - Python libraries used: Pandas, Streamlit, Matplotlib, Plotly Express
 - Input: csv file with Tweets
 - Output: Sentiment of airlines